PEO vs Payroll Service: Choosing the Right Option for Your Business

 HR Services Provided by PEOs

-When I partner with a PEO, I notice a significant shift in how HR services are managed.
-The PEO takes on many HR tasks, which can free up my time to focus on other important areas of my business.
+When I partner with a PEO, I notice a significant shift in managing HR services.
+The PEO takes on many HR tasks, which can free up my time to focus on other vital areas of my business.
 Here are some key services they typically handle:

 • Employee onboarding and training